aak1247/gproxy/README.md

 then, all tcp request to localhost:2333 will be sent to github.com:443 and response from github.com:443 will be sent back to client

+### Proxy a websocket service:

+``gproxy -m ws -p 8081 ws://abc.com``

+then, a websocket server will run on port 8081 and proxy all ws requests to abc.com.
+All path and query will be kept and sent to `abc.com`

 ## Build

 ### With makefile